Jérémy Florès: Surfing

 Florès turned professional in 2007, the same year in which he was named Rookie of the Year by the WSL.

 He won the Billabong Pipeline Masters in Hawaii in 2010 and 2017.

 In 2015, Florès beat reigning champion Gabriel Medina in the prestigious Billabong Pro Teahupoo, Tahiti with a 16.57 total heat score.

 On October 11, 2019, Florès won the Quiksilver Pro France held in Hossegor of southwest France.
 He did so by dominating finals day, getting the highest scores in all of the rounds that day, including a 15.50 in the Round of 16, 14.40 in the Quarterfinals, 16.33 in the Semis and 15.00 in the Finals.
 He scored 8+ waves in the Rounds of 16 and 8, following up with a 9-point wave in the Semis and a near perfect 9.67 in the Finals.

 In 2021, Florès announced that he was stepping back from full-time competition in order spend more time with family and developing the next generation of Francophone surfers.

 Coaching

 Florès was head coach for Team France in the surfing event of the 2024 Summer Olympics at Teahupo‘o in Tahiti.

 Personal life

-Florès lives on Tahiti with his partner Hinarani de Longeau and their daughter, Hinahei.
+Florès lives on Tahiti with his partner Hinarani de Longeaux and their daughter, Hinahei.